WGM-Devils/web-recommendations-system/README.md

 * post_score.py

 > [!WARNING]
+> you ne
-> you need to have all the files in the same folder named hashtags_for_user
+d to have all the files in the same folder named hashtags_for_user

 ## Get hashtags from a seen post